-- (a) the transitional security agreement as in force immediately before 30 January 2012 provides for the granting of the security interest; and - (b) the Act applies in relation to the security interest. - 57.
-A 'transitional security agreement' is defined10 as a security agreement that is in force immediately before 30 January 2012, and that continues in force at and after that time. - 58.
-A 'security agreement' is defined11 to mean: - (a) an agreement or act by which a security interest is created, arises or is provided for; or - (b) writing evidencing such an agreement or act. - 59.
-The Court referred to the Replacement Explanatory Memorandum to the Personal Property Securities Bill 2009 (Memorandum) which stated that the legislation would apply to security interests existing before the legislation came into operation with the transitional provisions generally allowing security holders to maintain their existing priority and preserve their rights for 24 months from the time the Act commenced. - 60.
-The Memorandum also provided that "A security agreement would be able to expressly provide for ongoing supplies and therefore result in a series of security interests...Where there is no formal agreement providing for ongoing supplies, generally each supply would be considered to be a separate contract or security agreement..." - 61.
-The court found that a transitional security agreement between the supplier and its customer had come into effect when the first supply (purchase order and acceptance) was made pursuant to the signed credit application.
+- 80. A 'security agreement' is defined7 to mean: - (a) an agreement or act by which a security interest is created, arises or is provided for; or - (b) writing evidencing such an agreement or act. - 81.
+The Court referred to the Replacement Explanatory Memorandum to the Personal Property Securities Bill 2009 (Memorandum) which stated that the legislation would apply to security interests existing before the legislation came into operation with the transitional provisions generally allowing security holders to maintain their existing priority and preserve their rights for 24 months from the time the Act commenced. - 82.
+The Memorandum also provided that "A security agreement would be able to expressly provide for ongoing supplies and therefore result in a series of security interests...Where there is no formal agreement providing for ongoing supplies, generally each supply would be considered to be a separate contract or security agreement..." - 83.
+The court found that in this case, a transitional security agreement between the supplier and its customer had come into effect when the first supply (purchase order and acceptance) was made pursuant to the signed credit application.
 The court's conclusion is in the final paragraph of the judgment as follows [emphasis added]: